su1nta/Apple_In_Clone/README.md

-# Apple_In_Clone

 # About this repository
-This is a apple.com clone website made using HTML, CSS and JavaScript
+This is a [apple.com](https://www.apple.com/in/) clone website made using HTML, CSS and JavaScript

 # Sections of the Website
 It has various sections of the website like a top navbar, banner cards about new apple products and bottom footer.